 Tangelo Park Programs

-Tangelo Park’s early childhood program, affectionately called the Two-Year-Old Program, is the substance of the Tangelo Park’s achievements.
+Tangelo Park’s early childhood program is the substance of the Tangelo Park Program’s achievements.
 These children develop their fine and gross motor skills and cognitive and social skills, enabling them to transition into Pre-K and Kindergarten already reading, writing, and doing simple mathematic skills.
-When they enter elementary school, they are fully ready and eager to begin first grade.
+When they enter elementary school, they are fully ready to begin first grade.
 The University of Central Florida has provided computers with printers and software to each childcare center.

 • Parent Leadership Training Program